joss-bleach/sonix/README.md

-# Evently: A Full-Stack Event Platform
+# Sonix: A Full-Stack Event Platform

-Evently is a full-stack web application that allows users to easily create and manage events, sell tickets online, and connect with audiences.
+Sonix is a full-stack web application that allows users to easily create and manage events, sell tickets online, and connect with audiences.

 ## Key Features: